Biosolids

 We use some biosolids directly without further processing.
 Some biosolids go on to be processed further for indirect uses.

-Over 40 farms across the central west and south west of NSW use our biosolids to help improve soil, mainly in broad-acre farms.
+Over 40 farms across the central west and south west of NSW use our biosolids to help improve soil.
 These large farms grow canola, wheat, oats, barley and pastures.

 The biosolids are spread and mixed into the soil before sowing the crops.
 The harvested parts of these crops don't come into direct contact with the soil-biosolids mixture.

-Some animals, such as sheep and cattle, may graze on crops and pastures grown in biosolids.
+Some animals like sheep and cattle may graze on crops and pastures grown in biosolids.
 There are withholding periods for farm animals fed on biosolids-treated pastures.

-We send the remaining 25% of our biosolids for further processing.
-Biosolids can be mixed with other materials such as green waste and further composted.
+We send the remaining 10% of our biosolids for further processing.
+Biosolids can be mixed with other materials like green waste and composted further.
 These products are tested to ensure they're safe for use in the same way as any other composted product.

-These composted biosolids are used in agriculture, horticulture, mine rehabilitation and gardens and parklands within Sydney.
+Composted biosolids are used in agriculture, horticulture, mine rehabilitation, and gardens and parklands within Greater Sydney.

 We can use cogeneration and co-digestion to make heat and energy from biosolids to help power the rest of the water resource recovery facility.